beakerandjake/advent-of-code-runner/README.md

 #### Bulk importing

-If you have already solved most of the years puzzles, it would be tedious to manually run the `import` command a bunch of times.
+If you have already solved some puzzles, it would be tedious to manually run the `import` command a bunch of times.
 The wiki has a [guide](https://github.com/beakerandjake/advent-of-code-runner/wiki/Bulk-import-of-in-progress-advent-calendar) for bulk importing puzzle answers using basic linux command line tools.

 ### `help`